Knowledge Graph

 - Children: More specific details

-A query for “technical skills” might match “experienced with Haskell”.
-Graph traversal then discovers the parent concept “Functional Programming”, siblings like “has used Erlang”, and children like “gave a talk on monads”.
+A query for “technical skills” might match “experienced with Clojure”.
+Graph traversal then discovers the parent concept “Backend Engineering”, siblings like “has used PostgreSQL”, and children like “built the memlayer API at work”.

 Section titled “Memory Namespaces”Each agent has a completely isolated namespace — its own knowledge graph, relationships, and hierarchy.
 One agent’s operations have no effect on another’s data.